NeonGeckoCom/neon-docs/docs/operations/skills/wokflow_review.md

 This describes the process for reviewing a skill PR.

 ### Application
-This process applies when reviewing a PR to the `dev` of `master` branch of any skill.
+This process applies when reviewing a PR to the `dev` or `master` branch of any skill.
 > Note that part of the process only applies to stable releases.

 ### Process